libshuang/Bitcoin-Price-Prediction/README.md

 ### Problem Statement and Key Objective

-<b> Context </b>
+<b> Abstract </b>
 - Cryptocurrency is one of the more speculative markets in today's time.
-Cryptocurrency value lies in between the ideas of a stock, an actual currency, and a scarce hot commodity.
-With the boom in 2017 of Bitcoin nearly reaching $20,000 in USD value, and still maintaining its intrinsic value today, we want to know the potential root cause of Bitcoin.
+With the rise of Bitcoin nearly reaching $20,000 in USD value in 2017 while still maintaining its intrinsic value in today's time, cryptocurrency is an commodity that can not be ignored.

 <b> Problem Statement </b>
 - The intention of this project is to see whether cryptocurrency posts online can predict Bitcoin pricing.

 <b> Key Objective </b>
-- Build a model that will take sentiment scores for Reddit posts and see if there's an underlying trend in human emotion and post activity.
+- Build a forecasting model that will take sentiment scores for Reddit posts and see if there's an underlying trend in human emotion and post activity.

 ---

 ### Executive Summary
+- The best model was the LSTM Neural Network Model with a RMSE score of 738.58 which was a 13.36% improvement from the Naive Baseline score.
+Augmenting sentiment scores along with Reddit frequency posts **does** have a correlation.
 - Sentiment Scores alone are not a good feature point in predicting Bitcoin Pricing
-- Augmenting sentiment scores along with Reddit frequency posts and rival cryptocurrency values **do** have a correlation.
 - Challenges observed: Sentiment scores require a lot of processing power.
 Further endeavors would be to access external reliable processing power to run the packages.
-- The best model was the LSTM Neural Network Model, which is able to accept all features with an Absolute MSE score of 0.18.

 ---